ZeusWPI/ansible_nginx_certbot_base/README.md

          - role: ZeusWPI.nginx_certbot_base
            tags: nginx
 ```
-But you probably want to add this as a dependency, or use the `ZeusWPI.nginx_vhost` and `ZeusWPI.certbot_domain` roles which have this role as a dependency.
+But you probably want to add this as a dependency, or use the `ZeusWPI.nginx_vhost` and `ZeusWPI.nginx_certbot_domain` roles which have this role as a dependency.

 License
 -------